Storage & Samples

 Keep file names short (32 characters max) and avoid special characters.
 Sample data is loaded into PSRAM at boot, so total bank size is limited by available memory.

-Editing configuration files manually is not recommended unless you know what you’re doing — for normal use, the system manages these automatically.
+Editing configuration files manually is not recommended unless you know what you’re doing — for normal use the WebUI and the hardware UI manage these automatically.
+If you do hand-edit, prefer the /user/ overlay so that wiping /user/ always restores you to a known-good factory state.

 Recovery